 If you got food poisoning after visiting a restaurant you may be entitled to compensation.
 The money you recover in a food poisoning lawsuit can help you to pay for costly medical bills, make up for lost wages, and compensate you for your distress.
 Hiring an attorney to handle your case will significantly increase the likelihood of maximizing the award you receive.

-At Citywide Law Group, our experienced food poisoning attorneys have more than 17 years of legal experience.
+At Citywide Law Group, our experienced Los Angeles injury lawyers have more than 17 years of legal experience.
 Since founding the firm, we have successfully helped thousands of accident victims just like you recover meaningful compensation for their injuries.
 When you decide to let us handle your case we will not stop until you receive the money you need and deserve.
 Call us today to schedule a free consultation and learn more.